bbauska/zombiePolitics/README.md

 with what has become an element of common sense for a large and noisy segment of the populace-that the market, rather than politics, gives people what they want.
-President Obama does not talk about a much-needed jobs-creation program to address the massive hardships and suffering many people are experiencing.
+President Obama does not talk about a much-needed jobs-creation program to address the massive hardships and suffering many people are experiencing.</p>

-Instead, he gets his cues from Wall Street and now focuses on taming the budget deficit.3 Nor does he talk about the crippling poverty, collapsing urban infrastruc­ tures, or the general despair that now grips the country This state of affairs suggests not only a perilous future for the social state and a government willing to intervene on behalf of its citizens but also a dangerous view of govemance in which econom­ ic priorities dominate and suppress important social needs rather than being care­ fully adjusted toward the goal of fostering a more just, more democratic society.
+<p>Instead, he gets his cues from Wall Street and now focuses on taming the budget
+deficit.3 Nor does he talk about the crippling poverty, collapsing urban infrastruc­ tures, or the general despair that now grips the country This state of affairs suggests not only a perilous future for the social state and a government willing to intervene on behalf of its citizens but also a dangerous view of govemance in which econom­ ic priorities dominate and suppress important social needs rather than being care­ fully adjusted toward the goal of fostering a more just, more democratic society.</p>

-It appears ever more unlikely that the Obama administration will undo the havoc wrought by the Bush administration (itself the culmination of a decades-long trend toward market deregulation) or reverse the effects of a rampant free-market fixndamentalism now unleashed across the globe.
+<p>It appears ever more unlikely that the Obama administration will undo the
+havoc wrought by the Bush administration (itself the culmination of a decades-long trend toward market deregulation) or reverse the effects of a rampant free-market fixndamentalism now unleashed across the globe.
 As the financial crisis looms large